 Watch and love it!

 There are so much similar elements in these series.
+Both have a main who is a white haired fox boy.
+They both have this 'gods and yokai in modern world but in a world of their own' setting.
+Both are funny and really enjoyable.
 If you enjoyed one, there is no way you wouldn't enjoy the other one too.

 * Both feature a fox guy

 * The guy's duty is to serve and protect the girl

 * The guy and the girl live in the same place

 * In Inu x Boku the guy falls in love first, in Kamisama the opposite

 -same fox demon that protects the main female character

 -similar art style

 Both animes deal with a girl, due to certain circumstances, meeting a fox spirit and being in charge of him.
 The comedy and romance in both these series are similar, and the development between the characters. ;) And you can't forget the similar design of the 2 fox spirits/youkai.
 If you enjoyed one, you'll probably like the other ^^